sumwale/ybox/README.md

 ```

 **NOTE:** while the pyenv installation and venv set up needs to be done only once, the last
-step of `source` of the two files will need to be done for every shell.
+steps of `source` of the two files will need to be done for every shell.
 Hence, you can consider
 placing those in your bashrc/zshrc or fish conf.d so that they get applied in every interactive
 shell automatically.

-You can open the checkout directory as an existing project in Intellij IDEA and then
+You can open the checkout directory as an existing project in Intellij IDEA/PyCharm and then
 add Python SDK (File -> Project Settings -> Project -> SDK -> Add Python SDK...).
 Choose an existing environment in Virtualenv environment and select the
 `<checkout dir>/.venv/bin/python3` for the interpreter.